spiral/docs/start/structure.md

 }
 ```

-You can also use function `directory` inside global IoC scope (config files, controllers, service code).
+You can also use function `directory` inside the global IoC scope (config files, controllers, service code).

 ```php
 function test()